 Any grade advantage to a student for regular attendance is reserved for students who truly attend class, not for those who stay long enough only to sign the roll.
 This is not fair to your classmates!
 In the event that your final grade is borderline, I will consider your attendance as one of many factors in determining whether your final grade should be curved upwards.
-"Borderline" means the student is within one-half a point from the next letter grade.
+"Borderline" means the student is within one point from the next letter grade.

 Again, regular attendance and quality class preparation are essential elements for your success in this course.
 The subject matter in this course is not extremely difficult but will be new to most students.
 Therefore, to fully understand this material you should avail yourself of all of the text resources, the MAL resources, as well as class discussions.
-My lectures will be limited to the material from the text that I believe needs additional clarification and material that you have asked to have clarified.
-We will spend a great deal of class time working problems and analyzing supplemental materials.
-Working problems in class is designed not simply to provide you with solutions to problems but with the logic and thought processes you need to develop in order to correctly solve a problem or answer a question.
-Therefore, your regular class attendance will contribute significantly to your understanding of course material and to your success on course examinations.
+We will spend a great deal of class time discussing the concepts and working through a certain number of problems.
+It is imperative that you take the initiative to work though the additional problems in the at the end of each chapter and in MAL in order to solidify your knowledge of the subject.